morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 * * *

-And here we are with 6 things that I recommend you to do in the first month as QA Lead in a startup.
+And here we are with 6 things that I recommend you to do in the first month as a QA Lead in a startup.
 Let's sum it up:

   1. Define your role
   2. Work on the QA Culture